attilatorda/Shift-To-Middle_Array/README.md

 ## 🔬 Possible Applications

-- **Embedded systems**
+- **Embedded Systems**
 - **Game Engines & Real-Time Applications**
 - **Backend Frameworks**
 - **Scientific Computing**

 ## History

-The Shift-To-Middle Array was independently developed by Attila Torda as a personal project during free time, aiming to create a more efficient implementation strategy for lists and deques.
+The Shift-To-Middle Array was developed by Attila Torda as a personal project during free time, aiming to create a more efficient implementation strategy for lists and deques.
 This project explored whether a contiguous-memory approach with dynamic mid-shifting could offer better balance for insertions, deletions, and random access.
+I wrote a white paper and wanted to publish it, but got rejected.

 - **Designed and implemented without academic/financial support, relying on open-source tools and iterative testing.**
 - **Initial results showed promise, with one ICCS 2025 reviewer noting the method’s "reliability" compared to ArrayLists/linked lists (Score: 4/5 on results presentation).**
 - **Areas for improvement identified: deeper benchmarking and formal literature review.**

-After the publication I implemented the **bias** feature.
-I plan to make more tests, benchmarks and improvements, then planning to port the data structure to other languages and ecosystems.
+After the rejection for publication I implemented the **bias** feature.
+I plan to make more tests, benchmarks and improvements, then try to publish it again.

 ## FAQ

 **Did you reinvent the array-based deque?**

-Yes and no!.
+Yes and no!
 The Shift-to-Middle (STM) Array is an implementation strategy that can be used for various data structures, including lists, queues, and deques.
 While both STM arrays and traditional array deques use array-backed storage, they optimize for fundamentally different operations and access patterns.

 A traditional array deque is optimized for operations at its ends (head and tail), providing O(1) performance for adding or removing elements there.
 However, inserting or deleting elements in the middle requires shifting a large number of elements, resulting in O(n) time complexity.

 In contrast, the STM Array also provides O(1) performance at the ends but achieves amortized O(1) performance even for insertions and deletions in the middle through its unique shift-to-middle approach.

-The key innovation is the bias system, which allows the STM Array structure to dynamically optimize its internal memory layout based on observed usage patterns – something traditional array deques cannot do.
+One of the key innovations is the bias system, which allows the STM Array structure to dynamically optimize its internal memory layout based on observed usage patterns – something traditional array deques cannot do.
 Where an array deque is fixed in its end-optimized behavior, the STM Array automatically adapts to whether the application performs mostly front, middle, or back operations.

 This makes the STM Array strictly more versatile.
 It can efficiently handle all the queue and deque use cases typical of an array deque, while also supporting efficient list-like operations in the middle that would be prohibitively expensive with a traditional array deque.

-**Why not resize with an asymmetric buffer if most operations are push_front or push_back?**

-You can!
-The Shift-To-Middle Array supports dynamic biasing via a bias parameter.
-When enabled (with #define BIAS_MULT), the buffer adjusts headroom during resizing based on recent usage patterns — giving more space to the side you're actively pushing to.
-It's automatic and tunable.

 **Did you use outside help or AI for this project?**

-Yes, I did!
+I did!
 The project benefited from both AI assistance and community feedback.

 AI Help: Even the name "Shift-To-Middle Array" was AI-generated!
 However, I encountered challenges—when my source files grew large, AI chatbots often made mistakes, so I had to carefully review each modification.